jinyunliao/olist_ebiz/docs/UPWORK_PROPOSAL_TEMPLATE.md

 Payment milestones, intellectual property, confidentiality, and a limited warranty period for bug fixes.

 ## 9. Why me
-Short summary of relevant experience, sample outcomes, and references (or anonymized testimonials).
+Short summary of relevant experience, sample outcomes, and references .

----

-Tip: Attach a compact portfolio one-pager and sample project timeline to give a client confidence in delivery and cost structure.